What is a radon reference level?

 How to lower radon concentration to an acceptable level?

-There are many ways to reduce radon levels, and remember each case is different, a solution that works for one building may not necessarily be effective for another, even if radon levels are similar.
+There are different ways to reduce radon levels.
+Because each case is different, a solution that works for one building may not necessarily work for another, even if radon levels are similar.

-The best way to conduct radon mitigation is to contact a radon mitigation professional who will provide a solution based on that particular case.
+The best way to conduct radon mitigation is to contact a radon mitigation professional, who will advise a solution based on that particular case.